mas-bandwidth/gafferongames/content/post/physics_in_3d.md

     };
 </pre>

-Now instead of maintaining completely seperate equations of motion and integrating seperately for x, y and z, we convert our position, velocity, acceleration and force to vector quantities, then integrate the vectors directly using the equations of motion from the <a href="http://www.gafferongames.com/game-physics/integration-basics/">first article</a>:
+Now instead of maintaining completely seperate equations of motion and integrating seperately for x, y and z, we convert our position, velocity, acceleration and force to vector quantities, then integrate the vectors directly using the equations of motion from the [first article](/post/integration_basics/):

 <pre>
     <b>F</b> = m<b>a</b>